 - Schedule campaigns.
-Scheduling allows setting up email notifications beforehand.
-It allows managing your marketing resources more wisely and communicating with users from different time zones during non-working hours.
+Scheduling allows you to set up SMS notifications beforehand.
+It will enable you to manage your marketing resources more wisely and communicate with users from different time zones during off-hours.

-- Keep the message of an appropriate size.
+- Keep the message to an appropriate size.
 Your text message should be within 160 symbols limit, including spaces.
-Otherwise, you’ll send two separate messages, twice as expensive.
+Otherwise, you’ll send two separate messages, which is twice as expensive.

 - Personalize SMS notifications.
-Personalization gives users a bit of that feeling they’ve been treated as individuals.
-Aside from just adding their name to the message, you can also use a smarter approach in personalization.
-It means that you can deliver different content based on people’s place in lifecycle, preferences, previous purchases, etc.
+Personalization gives users a bit of that feeling that they’ve been treated as individuals.
+Aside from just adding their name to the message, you can also use a smarter approach with personalization.
+This means that you can deliver different content based on people’s place in the lifecycle, preferences, previous purchases, etc.

 - Segment your audience.
-Segmentation is a tool that allows dividing your customer audience into different audiences that have something in common: gender, age, location, etc. If you promote a new collection of women clothing, it’s a great idea to segmentation in your SMS notification.
+Segmentation is a tool that allows you to divide your customer audience into different audiences that have something in common: gender, age, location, etc. If you promote a new collection of women's clothing, it’s a great idea to segmentation your SMS notifications.
 Chances are it won’t be relevant for a male part of your subscribers.

 - The article "Does SMS Have a Role in E-Commerce Customer Acquisition" by Neil Patel provides examples of successful usage of SMS notifications.

-- The article "9 Keys to Successful SMS Campaigns" by Medium shares the requirements of effective SMS notifications usage and gives actionable tips on how to push this marketing channel to its' limits.
+- The article "9 Keys to Successful SMS Campaigns" by Medium shares the requirements of practical SMS notifications usage and gives actionable tips on how to push this marketing channel to its' limits.